rbisdorff/Digraph3/docSphinx/tutorial.rst

 The *net-flow* scores deliver in this example a ranking without ties.
 It may easily happen however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which will then be resolved by following again the lexicographic rule.
 In case of ties, it is possible to construct again the corresponding *weak order* with the :py:class:`transitiveDigraphs.WeakNetFlowsOrder` class.

-The resulting **NetFlows** ranking is here, in this didactic example, slightly better correlated with the given outranking relation as its crisp cousin, the *Copeland* ranking.
+The resulting **NetFlows** ranking is here, in this didactic example, much better correlated with the given outranking relation as its crisp cousin, the *Copeland* ranking.

 .. code-block:: pycon
    :linenos: